dpriskorn/ItemSubjector/README.md

 In this case the tool is smart enough
 (thanks to Jan Ainali) to first add
-*metastatic breast cancer* to items and then exclude those when adding the more general subject afterwards.
+*metastatic breast cancer* to items and then exclude those items when adding the more general subject afterwards.

 This way we avoid redundancy since we